 - An immune reaction to sebum.

-- Genetic susceptibility - a genome-wide association study (GWAS) suggested that the common genetic factor predisposing to the development of keloid was shared by the Chinese Han and Japanese populations.
+- Genetic susceptibility - for example, a genome-wide association study (GWAS) found a common genetic risk factor predisposing to the development of keloid, in a sample of Chinese Han and Japanese people.

 - Hormonal factors - keloid is associated with pregnancy and puberty.